technicated/ts-enums/README.md

 [☝️ Back to TOC](#table-of-contents)

-The `Cast` util type allows you to manually narrow the type of an enum to a specific case.
+The `Cast` utility type allows you to manually narrow the type of an enum to a specific case.
 This can be useful, for example, to create type guards.

 ```typescript
 type Hobby =